-Prerequisites: Upper division standing, satisfactory completion of Writing Competency requirement, and at least three units selected from History 100, 101, 105, 106, 115, or 116.
+Prerequisites: Upper division standing, Writing Proficiency Assessment with a score of 8 or above, or Rhetoric and Writing Studies 280 or 281, and at least three units selected from History 100, 101, 105, 106, 115, or 116.

 Topics in world history from paleolithic times to sixteenth century emphasizing comparative analysis, interrelations among societies, and large-scale patterns of change.
 Various approaches to conceptualizing and teaching world history.
 Intended primarily for students in teacher preparation programs.